forkcontrib/edx-documentation/en_us/shared/developing_course/course_components.rst

 To move components to another unit in the course outline, follow these steps.

-.. note::   In cases where components are nested, such as content experiments, you cannot use **Move** to move child components between units.

 #.
 Select the **Move** icon for the component that you want to move.

    .. image:: ../../../shared/images/component_move_icon.png